miya0001/presenpress/readme.txt

 = How to create presentation =

 * Click Add New link in Presenation on the WordPress admin menu.
-* If you want to add next slide, please place <!--nextpage--> tag in the editor.
+* If you want to add next slide, please place &lt;!--nextpage--&gt; tag in the editor.

 = How to add your custom theme =